jonnonz1/nz-statute-book/acts/public/1994/health-and-disability-commissioner-act-1994.md

     (a) is freely given, by the health consumer or, where applicable, by any person who is entitled to consent on that health consumer’s behalf; and
     (b) is obtained in accordance with such requirements as are prescribed by the Code
   - **Minister** means the Minister of Health
-  - **Ministry** means the Ministry of Health, being the department of the Public Service referred to by that name
+  - **Ministry** means the Ministry of Health, being the department of the public service referred to by that name
   - **services** means health services and disability services or both
   - **sitting day** means a sitting day of the House of Representatives.
 (2) For the purposes of its application to any matter or situation arising or existing at any time, this Act—